db-ux-design-system/core-web/docs/how-to-develop-a-component.md

 ### Component structure with HTML

-Besides of the `scss` you need to change the HTML code for you component.
+Besides of the `scss` you need to change the HTML code for your component.
 If you start with `plain-html` you can test your component inside `packages/components/src/components/my-awesome-component/index.html`; for _advanced_ users you can change the `jsx` directly inside `packages/components/src/components/my-awesome-component/my-awesome-component.lite.tsx`.

 There are some things you have to know: